-Information is available through the Directions web-site at http://www.ihc.com/directions or call toll free 1-800-832-7733 or employees may ask their supervisor for additional assistance in accessing EAP services.
+Information is available through the Hartford web-site at www.thehartford.com/employee-benefits or employees may ask their supervisor for printed information that provides the specific contact numbers.

 Communications between employees, supervisor and the Director and professional counselors or agencies are to be confidential, with exception of protecting the safety of the employee or others or to protect the security of the grantee's property or clients.